About the Far North

 The alluvial plains along the Luvuvhu River are home to most of the nyala in the park.
 Nyala (right) are very localised antelope, and in the words of James Stevenson-Hamilton, are "rather like a glorified bushbuck" with richer markings and a long fringe on the throat and back.

-Along this drive, there is a good chance of seeing Kruger's rarer antelope such as the solidly built eland, the most important animal in the San belief systtem.
+Along this drive, there is a good chance of seeing Kruger's rarer antelope such as the solidly built eland, the most important animal in the San belief system.
 The crested guineafowl, with its curious "Afro-mop" scratches about in the bush on the side of the road, which winds through alluvial forest to the base of the Matshitshinadzudzi mountains where Thulamela is nestled.
-Visits to Thulamela have to be done with a guide and can be organised through Punda Maria, Pafuri Lodge or The Outpost.